-- Sold a 3 month USD put INR call option on $ 1 million with a strike price of 74.00
+- Sold a three month USD put INR call option on $ 1 million with a strike price of 74.00

-- Bought a 3 month USD call INR put option on $ 2 million with a strike price of 74.00
+- Bought a three month USD call INR put option on $ 2 million with a strike price of 74.00

 To derive the value of the Currency Call and Put Option, the firm calculates the price of the two options based on the Black Scholes Pricing Model.
 Derivation of rates is mentioned below –

-- Due to the high leveraged position, Currency Options are prone to manipulation by speculators and cartels.
-Also, currency markets are controlled by the local government of each country which impacts the value of Currency Options.
+- Due to the high leveraged position, Currency Options are prone to manipulation by speculators and cartelsCartelsA cartel is a group of producers of goods or suppliers of services formed through an agreement amongst themselves to regulate the supply of goods or services with the basic intent to illegally regulate the prices or restrict competition regarding the said goods or services..
+Also, currency markets are controlled by the local government of each country, which impacts the Value of Currency Options.

-- Extrinsic Value is the value attributed to time and volatility associated with the currency pair.
-More the time to expiry and higher the volatility, the greater will be the extrinsic value of an option.
+- Extrinsic value is the value attributed to time and volatility associated with the currency pair.
+The more the time to expiry and the higher the volatility, the greater will be the extrinsic value of an option.

 This is an effective way to make the most out of Currency pairs and are used effectively by Traders, Speculators, and Corporate, etc.